I updated this Grammarly review in January 2018 to reflect how I and readers here use it today.

 I recently discovered Grammarly, a grammar checker for proofreading articles, book chapters and blog posts.

-In this updated 2017 Grammarly review, I’ll explain how it can help you check grammar and spelling online, and if this grammar checker is worth it for writers and bloggers.
+Now, in this updated 2018 Grammarly review, I’ll explain how it can help you check grammar and spelling online, and if this grammar checker is worth it for writers and bloggers.

 The Price of Grammarly